Nova Scotia Train Tours for Seniors

 Canadian Train Vacations by Fresh Tracks Canada has a team of local experts who provide insider expertise and personalized planning, helping travelers create the vacation of their dreams.
 The experts at Canadian Train Vacations are ready to help travellers plan every aspect of the trip, whether they are looking for Nova Scotia tours for seniors or outdoor adventures that are accessible from a Nova Scotia train route.

-The best-selling Nova Scotia train trips are Classic Eastern Canada by Train, Fall Colours from Quebec to the Maritimes, and Canada Coast to Coast by Train.
+The best Nova Scotia train tours are Classic Eastern Canada by Train, Fall Colours from Quebec to the Maritimes, and Canada Coast to Coast by Train.
 Travelling by train through Nova Scotia reveals the true beauty of Eastern Canada, with scenic coastlines, charming towns, and historical landmarks at every turn.
 The most popular journeys highlight the region’s maritime character, French heritage, and natural landscapes that change with the seasons.
-Each trip offers its own appeal, whether exploring Quebec’s old-world charm, viewing the vibrant autumn scenery of the Maritimes, or crossing the entire country from ocean to ocean.
+Each tour offers its own appeal, whether exploring Quebec’s old-world charm, viewing the vibrant autumn scenery of the Maritimes, or crossing the entire country from ocean to ocean.
 Travellers experience comfort, culture, and breathtaking scenery while discovering the heart of Atlantic Canada.

 How can you get to Nova Scotia by train for your tour?

-1. Start the Journey from Toronto.
-Take the VIA Rail Corridor train from Toronto to Montreal, then connect to the VIA Rail Ocean train and travel overnight to Halifax, with scenic views of forests and coastal areas along the way.
+• From Toronto: Take the VIA Rail Corridor train from Toronto to Montreal, then connect to the VIA Rail Ocean train and travel overnight to Halifax, with scenic views of forests and coastal areas along the way.
 Expect around 33 hours of travel in total.
 Enjoy comfortable sleeping cars and dining services on board the Ocean train.

-3. Depart from Ottawa.
-Plan the trip by connecting from Ottawa to Montreal by train and transferring to the Ocean route bound for Halifax.
+• From Ottawa: Plan the trip by connecting from Ottawa to Montreal by train and transferring to the Ocean route bound for Halifax.
 Anticipate a total travel time of around 25 to 28 hours, depending on schedules and transfer intervals.

 The most popular VIA Rail Routes for Nova Scotia train tours are listed below.